🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 return barrier_thickness, total_thickness

-# Scan voltage range
+# Scan over voltage range

 voltages = np.linspace(10, 100, 100)